[ IANA | RFC 1918 | RFC 6304 | RFC 6305 | RootOps | AS112 Ops listing ]

 The people who run these anycast AS112 DNS servers are known as the AS112 operators.
 They operate these servers using a constellation of anycast DNS servers using a certain set of well-known addresses.
 The operations are described in greater detail through IETF RFC 6304 and RFC 6305.

-An experiment using IPv6 is also under way to not only dual-stack AS112 but also to see about serving IPv6 zones that would qualify the same as their IPv4 counterparts.
+An experiment using IPv6 was under way to not only dual-stack AS112 but also to see about serving IPv6 zones that would qualify the same as their IPv4 counterparts.
+As of March 17, 2014, dual-stack has now become operational, with further zones pending delegation later.

 A mailing list for AS112 operators is open.
 For subscription information, please visit the list website and follow the instructions.